 Carrie Peska Memorial Nursing Scholarship

 Carrie Peska dedicated 22 years of her life to Nursing before her tragic passing in an automobile accident in 2009.
 After her passing, the Carrie Peska Scholarship Committee was formed in order to award nursing scholarships in her honor.
 Individuals must be enrolled in a nursing program to apply.
-Application and guidelines are available via the attached document.
+More information and application instructions will be available in spring 2017.

 Seven Seventeen Credit Union Scholarships